Merzasphor/MWSE/docs/source/lua/type/tes3/light.rst

-Armor
+Light
 ========================================================

-This interface represents an armor game object.
+This interface represents an light game object.

 Properties
 --------------------------------------------------------